Maine Hunger Dialogue

-Food waste and recovery will be the focus of the 4th Annual Maine Hunger Dialogue at the University of Maine at Presque Isle, Oct.
-20-21.
-Bringing the Maine Hunger Dialogue to the crown of Maine and the heart of potato country will be an impactful experience for students and staff coming from central, eastern and southern Maine, many of whom may have never been exposed to the life and culture of this beautiful northern part of the state.
+Food waste and recovery was the focus of the 4th Annual Maine Hunger Dialogue at the University of Maine at Presque Isle, Oct.
+20-21, 2017.
+Bringing the Maine Hunger Dialogue to the crown of Maine and the heart of potato country was an impactful experience for students and staff coming from central, eastern, and southern Maine, many of whom may had never been exposed to the life and culture of this beautiful northern part of the state.

-Maine Hunger Dialogue is partnering with the Campus Kitchens Project, whose 60 chapters across the U.S. have recovered over 6.5 million pounds of food, and prepared and delivered over 3 million meals to needy students and community citizens.
-Before the two-day event ends at the University of Maine at Presque Isle, about 150 students and staff from 20 universities and colleges statewide will have packed 10,000 nutritious, nonperishable meals for Maine food pantries.
+Maine Hunger Dialogue partnered with the Campus Kitchens Project, whose 60 chapters across the U.S. have recovered over 6.5 million pounds of food, and prepared and delivered over 3 million meals to needy students and community citizens.
+Before the two-day event ended at the University of Maine at Presque Isle, about 150 students and staff from 20 universities and colleges statewide packed 10,000 nutritious, nonperishable meals for Maine food pantries.

-Maine Hunger Dialogue is offering three $1,000 Student Fellowships to inspire food waste and recovery efforts on participants’ home campuses.
-In addition, eight $500 Mini-Grants are available to participating Maine Hunger Dialogue college and university students to help launch campus-based hunger alleviation and education programs and projects.
-Fellowship and mini-grant applications are due in mid-December.
+Maine Hunger Dialogue offered three $1,000 Student Fellowships to inspire food waste and recovery efforts on participants’ home campuses.
+In addition, eight $500 Mini-Grants were available to participating Maine Hunger Dialogue college and university students to help launch campus-based hunger alleviation and education programs and projects.

-Delivering this year’s keynote address will be noted author and hunger activist Joel Berg, speaking on “Why the U.S. Has Hunger and How We Can End It (Really).”
-Other speakers will include Alex Moore, author and “hunger warrior” with DC Central Kitchen and Campus Kitchens Project; Scarion Rupia, sustainable agriculture professional from Tanzania, and Dixie Shaw, hunger activist with Catholic Charities of Maine.
+Delivering the keynote address was noted author and hunger activist Joel Berg, speaking on “Why the U.S. Has Hunger and How We Can End It (Really).”
+Other speakers included Alex Moore, author and “hunger warrior” with DC Central Kitchen and Campus Kitchens Project; Scarion Rupia, sustainable agriculture professional from Tanzania, and Dixie Shaw, hunger activist with Catholic Charities of Maine.

-Dialogue participants will be connected with resources to benefit Mainers who are among the 48 million Americans Feeding America estimates are living in food insecure households.
+Dialogue participants were connected with resources to benefit Mainers who are among the 48 million Americans Feeding America estimates are living in food insecure households.

-In addition to discussing food insecurity issues, participants will hone skills to design, communicate and launch effective community-supported hunger-alleviation projects.
-Planning team members will provide coaching and technical assistance.
+In addition to discussing food insecurity issues, participants honed skills to design, communicate and launch effective community-supported hunger-alleviation projects.
+Planning team members provided coaching and technical assistance.

 In the first three Maine Hunger Dialogues at UMaine, 340 faculty and students from 20 college campuses and one high school committed to action plans to address hunger in their respective communities.
 Twenty-nine campus teams were awarded $500 grants for hunger-alleviation projects that were used to establish or maintain campus food pantries, as well as plant campus-based community gardens to produce fresh vegetables for local food pantries and for students with low incomes.
 Other projects created campus food recovery networks to redirect cafeteria surplus to local food security organizations, as well as promoted campus hunger awareness and student engagement activities, and organized fundraisers that resulted in $2,500 for the Mid-Coast Hunger Prevention Program.